Wayfarers (novel)

-Wayfarers (Landstrykere) is the first novel in the Wayfarers trilogy, also known as the August trilogy, by Knut Hamsun.
+Wayfarers (Landstrykere) is the first novel in the Wayfarer trilogy, also known as the August trilogy, by the Norwegian writer Knut Hamsun.
 It was first published in 1927.
-The novel portrays the wayfarers August and Edevart's experiences while they travel around in Norway for more or less random work.
+The novel portrays the wayfarers August and Edevart's experiences with various people and odd-jobs while they travel around in Norway.
 The trilogy continues with August three years later, and concludes with The Road Leads On in 1933.

+Plot and Themes

 The events in Wayfarers take place between 1864 and the 1870s.
 The entire trilogy describes the conflict between a traditional subsistence economy and a modern commercial and industrial society, as it emerged in Norway in the second half of the 1800s and the early 1900s.

+Characters

 August is the main character that ties the three novels together.
 He is introduced in Wayfarers in the following manner:

 "A wandering young man came back to the village, August by name, an orphan.
 He was in fact from another district, but he grew up here; now among other things he had been a sailor-boy for some years and had visited many countries, and there were miracles and wonders that he could tell about his life."

+Adaptations

 The 1989 film Wayfarers was based on the novel.